bNobo/needabreak/readme.md

 # Contribute
 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.
-Most of comments are in french, sorry for that !
-I will translate them soon.

 Every contribution is welcome, it includes, but is not limited to :
 * Add new functionalities
 * Improve translations
 * Improve design
 * Fix bugs

-If you need inspiration there is a couple of todos in the main application file (but they're in french :)
+If you need inspiration there is a couple of todos in the main application file